zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 Each of these have their challenges.
 Each of these have their benefits.
 None of these are solved by avoiding them.

-###Motive Mistmatches
+###Motive Mismatches
-There are a few different things people look for when pairing: momentum, deeper understanding of a technique or tool, deeper social connection, or just to have some fun.
+There are a few different things people look for when pairing: momentum, knowledge transfer, deeper social connection, or just to have some fun.
 Normally these motives are intertwingled, with a primary one bubbling to the top.